All Episodes

 dan friesen

-But, like, I bet that article is just somebody at a newspaper having a little bit of a flourish.
+And also, like, I wasn't able to find this article that he was talking about, but like, I bet that article is just somebody at a newspaper having a little bit of a flourish.

 You know, you've read those articles that are like, bombs are exploding everywhere.

-And then, like, in the second or third paragraph, it's like, it was all an exercise to train people for the blah, blah, blah.
+And then, like, in the second or third paragraph, it's like, and it was all an exercise to train people for the blah, blah, blah.

 jordan holmes